Ellie214/EllieLi-portfolio/final_part2.md

 *Question 3: Are the visualizations make sense or help you understand the content?*

 Answer from A: Yes.
-I really like the comparision bar chart where you can clearly visualize the change over time.
+I really like the population pyramid where you can clearly visualize the change over time.
 I did not know what the population distribution was like back in the 80s, so it's a great visual, at least more powerful than a piece of text describing the change.

 Answer from B: I like how you make the tabs so we can potentially click on the year to see the graph accordingly.
 The visualizations are helpful in terms of understanding the issue, but I hope to see more visuals under the design opportunities and impacts part.